NATURAL LOOKING, QUALITY, AFFORDABLE DENTURES

 Implant retained dentures are a revolutionary way of having to secure your upper and lower dentures.
 There are a number of options available and your dentist will discuss the benefits of each approach to help determine which is most appropriate for you.

-ADVANTAGE OF IMPLANT SUPPORTED DENTURES
+ADVANTAGE OF IMPLANT RETAINED DENTURES

-For patients with full dentures, Implant supported full dentures are like natural teeth because they are anchored securely to your jawbone by a few implants.
+For patients with full dentures, Implant retained full dentures are like natural teeth because they are anchored securely to your jawbone by a few implants.
 By using a number of strategically placed dental implants, your dentist can secure a custom-made denture to the implants for a precise and comfortable fit.
-In addition to superior functionality, implant supported dentures can also provide a more natural-looking alternative for patients seeking to improve the beauty of their smile.
+In addition to superior functionality, implant retained dentures can also provide a more natural-looking alternative for patients seeking to improve the beauty of their smile.

 - Secure and Reliable – Dental implants can make dentures secure and reliable – which means no more messy adhesives or slipping, uncomfortable dentures.